GreatCowBASIC/Help/output/md/sh1106_controllers.md

 buffer respectively - you microcontroller requires sufficient RAM to support the selected mode of GLCD operation.

+Specific to the Rajguru Electronics 13002-Series display you can can specify a GLCD\_SubType 13002 to enable support.

 ``` screen
     #include <glcd.h>